 Downspout disconnection has been proved to show results.
-The Canada Mortgage and Housing Corporation believes that the average disconnection results in diverting around 100,000 litres of water away from the sewers each year.
+The Canada Mortgage and Housing Corporation believe that the average disconnection results in diverting around 100,000 liters of water away from the sewers each year.

 In a pilot study in Markham, the process caused a reduction of approximately 50 percent in the quantity of wastewater that required treatment.
 These are significant numbers when multiplied by the number of homes across the GTA that still have connected downspouts as part of their residential plumbing system.

 If you’re a homeowner living with a connected downspout, get it attended to before it becomes a problem.
 The City offers financial assistance as part of its mandatory disconnection program, or you can apply for an exemption from the directive if you need to.
 The cost to the homeowner is negligible compared with the costs associated with floodings, such as insurance deductibles and higher premiums.